 The Gospel of John elaborates on this line of thought by saying, “In the beginning was the Word, and the Word was with God, and the Word was God.
 He was in the beginning with God.”
 It is Jesus who is this “Word” (Greek:Logos) that John is speaking of.
-In other words, this line of scripture is saying, “In the beginning” (i.e. at the time of creation) Jesus was “with God” as his “creative/magic Word” that he used to bring light into the world.
+That is to say, this line of scripture is saying, “In the beginning” (i.e. at the time of creation) Jesus was “with God” as his “creative/magic Word” that he used to bring light into the world.

 John’s Gospel continues to connect Jesus with the creative force of God -- via His “Word” -- at the moment of creation, by saying, “In him was the life, and the life was the light of men… The true light that enlightens everyman was coming into the world.
 He was in the world, and the world was made through him, yet the world knew him not.”
-Read any other way except the way in which we are reading it now -- where Jesus is God’s creative force (i.e. God’s magic Word) at the moment of creation -- this statement would just be a confusing paradox -- but from the point of view of connecting Jesus as God’s magic word that brings light literally and metaphorically into the world -- this statement is made perfectly clear.
-“He was in the World,” because he was God’s creative Word “In the beginning,” “yet the world knew him not,” because he had yet to enter the world in the flesh, or as John’s Gospel goes on to say, “The Word became flesh and dwelt among us” (John 1:14).
+Read any other way except the way in which we are reading it now -- where Jesus is God’s creative force (i.e. God’s magic Word) at the moment of creation -- this statement would just be a confusing paradox; however, from the point of view of connecting Jesus as God’s magic word that brings light literally and metaphorically into the world, this statement is made perfectly clear.
+“He was in the World,” because he was God’s creative Word “in the beginning,” “yet the world knew him not,” because he had yet to enter the world in the flesh, or as John’s Gospel goes on to say, “The Word became flesh and dwelt among us” (John 1:14).

 Furthermore, John’s is not the only gospel that makes this connection between Jesus and magic.
-Matthew’s gospel also begins with its own magical elements.
+Matthew’s Gospel also begins with its own magical elements.
 That is to say, at the beginning of chapter two of Matthew’s Gospel, we read of the “magi” who are following the star in the east to bring gifts to the newly born “King of the Jews.”
-The word “magi” comes from the Greek magosand the Latin magus, which means “magician.”
+The word “magi” comes from the Greek magos and the Latin magus, which means “magician.”
 What is more, the “magi” are also the name of the magician-priests of the Zoroastrian religion.
 Read this way, one can see that Matthew’s Gospel is essentially telling us that magicians came to honor the birth of Jesus.